Chart Color Schemes

 Croydon - East features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 64.7% of all households, including 26.9% couples with children, 24.1% couples without children, and 12.7% single parent families.
 Non-family households comprise the remaining 35.3%, with lone person households at 32.2% and group households making up 3.0%.
-The median household size is 2.3 people, smaller than the Greater Melbourne average of 2.6.
+The median household size is 2.3 people, which is smaller than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households